 The Ida F. Haimovicz Visual Arts Award is available to high school juniors enrolled in a public or non-public high school in Montgomery County who intend to pursue the study of, and/or career in, the visual arts.

-The award is presented to one recipient following a juried selection process that is based on the artistic merit of original work submitted and the applicant’s commitment to the artistic discipline, not financial need.
-The awardee receives $3,000 and a solo exhibition at the Betty Mae Kramer Gallery in the Silver Spring Civic Building.
+The award is presented to one recipient following a juried selection process that is based on the artistic merit of original work submitted and the applicant’s commitment to the visual arts discipline, not financial need.
+The awardee receives an award of $3,000, a mentorship with a visual arts professional, and a solo exhibition presented in conjunction with an award ceremony.

 AHCMC gratefully recognizes the family of Ida F. Haimovicz for their generous gift to endow this award.
 Click on the “About Ida F. Haimovicz” tab below to learn more about the endowment and her legacy.